 - Feel suddenly worse after a cold or the flu

-People who have pneumonia may have other symptoms, including nausea (feeling sick to the stomach), vomiting, and diarrhea.
+If you have pneumonia, you also may have other symptoms, including nausea (feeling sick to the stomach), vomiting, and diarrhea.

 Symptoms may vary in certain populations.
 Newborns and infants may not show any signs of the infection.
 Or, they may vomit, have a fever and cough, or appear restless, sick, or tired and without energy.

 Older adults and people who have serious illnesses or weak immune systems may have fewer and milder symptoms.
 They may even have a lower than normal temperature.
 If they already have a lung disease, it may get worse.
 Older adults who have pneumonia sometimes have sudden changes in mental awareness.

 Often, people who have pneumonia can be successfully treated and do not have complications.
 Possible complications of pneumonia may include: